 I was warned by my best friend ever (@ParvulusCa) that on the university in China the teachers just show their PowerPoint and read the lines on the screen (just like the students have troubles in reading the line.).
 But as many CHINA UNIVERSITY STUDENTS try to prove that wrong, I just thought it is an exaggeration express.
 I just thought it would help for me to listen to the teachers.

 But after I entered the university, I found it true that the teachers are just a speaker of their PowerPoint.
 All the things they do it read the line.
-Holy textbooks.(Yes it is Holy shit in fact before but the textbooks of mine are just like shit.
-It can teach me nothing if there is no PowerPoint for assistance.)
+Textbooks are just shit.
+It can teach me nothing if there is no PowerPoint for assistance.
 And yet, I faced so many difficulties.
 I like studying in an entirely quiet place as it is more efficient and it is only available at night.
 So as you have guessed, I cannot sleep enough.
 Insufficient sleep for long leads to the damage to the nerve system, I get easy to become angry and just cannot concentrate.
-The morning class for me is definitely a torment, I can neither concentrate on my class or just sleep in my dorm, as Dalian Maritime University is a strictly managed university (They are applying their schedule with their thoughts, values to all of the students.
+The morning class for me is definitely a torment, I can neither concentrate on my class or just sleep in my dorm, as Dalian Maritime University is strictly managed in lifestyle (They are applying their schedule with their thoughts, values to all of the students.
 And they will cut off the power supply after 23:00, I can only use my alternative power supply after that.).

 As a Half-Military managed school, this is an absolutely Red School.
 You know, politically red.
 Although the theme color of the campus is blue just like the sea.
-If you dare point out any bad of the country, (Communism) Party or the campus, you will be regarded as a freak immediately.
-This phenomenon is not likely to appear on a university campus: back to the 19th Century China, the young students are eager to discuss politicals and willing to give out their views upon the current focus.
+If you dare point out any bad or wrong of the country, (Communism) Party or even your campus, you will be isolated mentally and regarded as a freak instantly.
+This phenomenon is not likely to appear on a university campus: back to the 19th Century China, the young students are eager to discuss politics and willing to give out their views on the current focus.
 By the way, the strict schedule is not flexible anymore, it is impossible for you to make any adjustment to make it an adaptable one.
 Pity.

 Most of the guys are just Okay, while some of them are very disgusting.
 If you have been an undergraduate in China, you will hate the Grade&Class system in Chinese universities just like me.
-And if you never been, you may be surprised at that Chinese universities have a so called Grade and Class, which means your course table is limited by some ways.
-You cannot customize your route of taking the courses.
-LOL.
+And if you never been, you may be surprised at that Chinese universities have a so-called Grade and Class, which means your course table is limited by some ways.
+You cannot customize your route to take your courses.
+LMAO.

 But I find all the dissatisfaction was build based on the comparison between mine campus life with the others who is studying abroad.